 VPN vs Tor for Torrenting Anonymously

-With time, the Internet is evolving and same is true about web technologies.
+With time, the Internet is evolving and the same is true about web technologies.
 Gone are those days of static web pages and the need to wait as web page elements keep loading.
-You can buy 4G LTE devices that enables you access web at blazing fast speed while on the move!
+You can buy 4G LTE devices that enable you to access the web at blazing fast speed while on the move!

-Nowadays, it is also possible to download large sized media files and content over the web even if you do not have a very fast connection.
-Like millions of other web users, you can use torrent software and P2P services to download HD movies and similar large sized files spanning days without any problem.
-Torrents became popular after termination of popular file sharing services like Limewire and Napster.
+Nowadays, it is also possible to download large-sized media files and content over the web even if you do not have a very fast connection.
+Like millions of other web users, you can use torrent software and P2P services to download HD movies and similar large-sized files spanning days without any problem.
+Torrents became popular after the termination of popular file-sharing services like Limewire and Napster.
 However, in order to avoid getting copyright infringement or DMCA notices, you have to carry out your torrent downloading activities anonymously.